meowyih/godot_openvdb_texture3d/README.md

 ## Background Story

 Godot does not support OpenVDB, at least before version 4.2.
-In order to display the VDB data, there are two steps to achieve that:
+To display the VDB data in Godot, there are two steps we need to achieve:

 * Write Tool to Convert VDB file into Godot's Texture3D
 * Use Godot Spatial Shader to Access and Display Texture3D